danieltiger/CocoaRouge/README.md

 reject:

-Returns an array of any elements that fail the test in the blok.
+Returns an array of any elements that fail the test in the block.

 	NSArray *words = @[@"funny", @"little", @"frog"];